A climate action evanston program

 Purchase from native nurseries, or ask if your nursery uses neonicotinoids ("neonics"), America's most common insecticide.
 Natural Habitat Evanston has checked on many mainstream nurseries.
 Not one could confirm that its cultivars and non-native plants are neonic-free.
 Read more about neonics on our pesticide page.
 They are used to kill insects on the plants and in the soil.

-Keystones host the most caterpillars, especially keystone native trees
+Keystones host the most caterpillars

 Why measure plants in caterpillars?
 Because caterpillars are a foundation for the food chain.
 What eats caterpillars?
 Spiders, beetles, wasps and other insects, but also mammals (like chipmunks and opossum), amphibians, reptiles, fish, birds, even fungi.

-Think of birds as well, choosing the larval hosts that also provide berries, nuts and seeds year-round.
+Choose the larval hosts that also provide berries, nuts and seeds year-round.

 Top herbaceous natives, Doug Tallamy